sails101/even-more-passport/README.md

 `passport-local` module is for local authentication strategy. `passport`, `bcryptjs` and `validator` and dependencies for `passport` and `sails-generate-auth`

-Now, all you have to do to integrate passport is to run the following command in your application:
+Step 2. **Now, all you have to do to integrate passport is to run the following command in your application:**

 ``` shell
 sails generate auth
 ```

-It automatically genearates all the files needed by passport.
+It automatically generates all the files needed by passport.

----

-Remove all the other strategies from `config/passport.js`.

-Add the following routes to `config/routes.rb`
+Step 3. **Add the following routes to `config/routes.rb`**

 ``` js
 'get /login': 'AuthController.login',